IEAN-TUGraz/LFC-Simulator/README.md

 Verify that version 9.6 (R2019a) of the MATLAB Runtime is installed.
 Alternatively, download and install the Windows version of the MATLAB Runtime for R2019a from the following link on the MathWorks website:  http://www.mathworks.com/products/compiler/mcr/index.html

+For Version 1.2 of the Simulator Runtime for version R2024b is needed.